selimmartinez/madisonparkingapp/README.md

 # madisonparkingapp
-JMU is notorrisly bad for its terrible student parking.
-Finding a spot can seem impossible at times, this app aims to let the user know which areas are worth exploring for a possible spot.
+JMU is notoriously bad for its student parking.
+Finding a spot can seem impossible at times, this app aims to let the user know which areas are worth exploring in the hopes of finding a spot.